simplytest/squish_snapshot_viewer/README.md

 - **Properties Table**: Properties of the selected element are displayed as a sortable table.
 Right-click on a property opens a context menu for copying name or value.
 - **Context Menus**: Context menus in the tree and properties table allow quick copying of names, types, or object strings.
 - **Search & Filter**: Separate search fields for tree, properties, and values.
 Matches are highlighted in yellow, with an option to show only matching nodes.
+- **Navigation Breadcrumb**: Interactive breadcrumb shows the path to the selected element.
+Click on parent elements to navigate the tree hierarchy.
 - **Layout & Theme**: Switch between "Side-by-side" and stacked layout.
 Multiple color schemes are available.
 - **Help Popup**: Click the question mark in the top right to open a help window with usage instructions and release notes.